-By far one of the best places in San Francisco for a hike is the beautiful Lands End Trail in the Sutro District of Golden Gate National Recreation Area.
-There are miles of trails here, and they provide fantastic examples of coastal terrain while also letting you see the Golden Gate Bridge from many different angles.
+By far, one of the best places in San Francisco for a hike is the beautiful Lands End Trail in the Sutro District of Golden Gate National Recreation Area.
+The area has miles of trails, and they provide fantastic examples of coastal terrain while also letting you see the Golden Gate Bridge from many different angles.
 If you want to explore this area, then be sure to read on below for all of the information.

 - 4 miles